NiloGregginz33/QMGRExperiments/README.md

 NEW THEORETICAL FRAMEWORK FOR MULTIVERSAL BUBBLE DYNAMICS TO PERFECTLY ALIGN WITH OBSERVATION OF THESE PHENOMENA WITHOUT INTRODUCING NEW MATH

+I love the movie the Matrix.
+Feels weird I was born in 2000 since that movie takes place in 1999.
+Even with all my multiversal shit, why am I still here???

+OK so that was the fun part, now its about time to get down to work.
+String theory says 11 dimensions I count 5.
+Simple math will tell you now I have to do some self reflecting and not a movie review

 ## Licensing and Usage Restrictions

 This repository contains two types of code, each governed by different rules: